Reliable Cellular Automata with Self-Organization: Gaps

+Gaps and gap paths are a tool to show that the decay rule indeed destroys incomplete colonies.
+Their definition is complicated by the consideration of germs, needed for self-organization.
+Here are some constants; for readability, we omit the notation $\flo{\cdot}$ for integer part.
+Recall the definition $\tau_{i} = (\p_{i}+1)\Tu$ in~\eqref{eq:tau_{i}}, \( \numDirAff \) in~\eqref{eq:numDirAff} and \( \healSpan \) in~\eqref{eq:heal-span}.
+Let \glo{split-t@$\splitT$}

-Consider an interval $G=[l+,r-]$ where $0 < r - l$ is divisible by $B$.
-Assume that if the wake of a damage rectangle with space projection $[a_{0},a_{1}-]$ intersects $G$ then $l<a_{0}<a_{1}< r$.
-We call $G$ a \df{gap with right-age} $n$ if $n$ is the smallest number $k$ such that every cell in $G$ space-consistent with $r$ and not in the wake of a damage rectangle is a germ cell with age $<k$.
-The right age is infinite if there is no such number $k$ (these cases will not be relevant).
-The \df{size} of $G$ is $r-l-B$.
+\begin{definition}[Gaps] Consider an open interval $G=\opint{l}{r}$ at some time $t$, where $0 < r - l$ is divisible by $\B $.
+We say that $G$ is a \df{right gap} with \df{size} $|G|=r-l-\B $ if every traceable cell in $G$ can be space-consistent with $r$ only if it is a germ cell.
+The \df{right age} of the gap $G$ is is the upper bound of the age of these germ cells (it is 0 if the gap contains no germ cells).
 If $G$ is contained in the colony of $r$ then it is called an \df{interior gap}.
-As we see, $G$ is assumed to be a gap only in the set of cells that are space-consistent with $r$ and are not young germ cells.
-(It is probably not important that we exclude only cells space-consistent with $r$.)
+A \df{right bad gap} is a gap of right-age

+containing an interior gap of size~$\ge\gapLb\B$.
+If the gap itself is not interior then its right edge is required to be an exposed right outer cell.
+Left gaps are defined similarly. \end{definition}